safing/docs/main/tech-overview.md

 Here is short and very technical overview of the Portmaster, Gate17 and Stamp.

-## Portmaster

-The Portmaster is an application firewall that enforces application profiles on processes.

-Being an application firewall means tightly integrating with the kernel of the underlying OS <span class="text-lighter">(via network filter APIs or kernel modules)</span> to gain needed information <span class="text-lighter">(associate network packets to processes)</span> and control <span class="text-lighter">(block or deny network connections)</span>.

-Application profiles describe an application's behavior in the sense of how it interacts with the Internet: Does it connect to a fixed set of domains?
-Is it a peer to peer application?
-Does it interact with the local network?
-Should TLS be enforced and checked? etc.

-Profiles represent an application as experienced by the user, not as defined by technology - making them easy to understand and superior to other common application classification approaches.
-They can be either created by users themselves or - most of the times - obtained through Stamp <span class="text-lighter">(explained later)</span>.

 ## Gate17

 Gate17 brings together several state of the art network technologies and gives them a new spicy twist 🌶️.